Reopening Covid-19 Update

 - After breakfast, every item on the table will be wiped down with sanitizer.
 All cutlery and plates will be washed in the dishwasher, nothing will be hand washed.

-- On the breakfast bar, there will be a motion sensor sanitizer dispenser.
+- On the breakfast bar, there will be a sanitizer dispenser.
 Please apply before taking anything from the breakfast bar.

 - The breakfast bar will be the bare minimum individually portioned items, such as cereal boxes, yoghurts and smoothies.
 Flapjacks and muffins are already individually wrapped.
 Able will bring milk to the table for cereals and we will also provide juices from the kitchen.